librz/learn-css/margin-collapse.md

 [Mastering Margin Collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model/Mastering_margin_collapsing)

-## Answers
+## Q1

-### true or false: if two boxes are visually adjacent but not siblings(direct children of same container), their margins won't collapse
+> true or false: if two boxes are visually adjacent but not siblings(direct children of same container), their margins won't collapse

 False.
 They don't have to be siblings. e.g.